sean-niemann/RSC-Single-Player/README.md

 * Music player preloaded with tracks (off by default)
 * Swap bank items by right clicking on the item
 * You can use multiple accounts, but do not use more than one account during the same session (you can have multiple windows open)
+* Adminitrator privaleges can be acquired by creating a new account with username "root" and password "devkit" and also supports right-clicking the minimap to teleport

 ![picture alt](https://nemotech.org/rsc/mopar1.png "RSCSP1")
 ![picture alt](https://nemotech.org/rsc/mopar2.png "RSCSP2")